SCHEDULE YOUR FREE CASE REVIEW

 Pregnancy Discrimination and Accommodation Laws by State

 The Pregnancy Discrimination Act of 1978 offers basic, federal-level protections for pregnant females from any discrimination or harassment from employers.
-However, some states offer additional protections to pregnant women in the workplace.
+However, some states offer additional protections to pregnant women in the workplace, and it helps to know pregnancy discrimination & accommodation laws by state.

 *Georgia and Mississippi have laws providing additional protections to state employees only.